strapi/documentation/docs/user-docs/latest/settings/managing-global-settings.md

 ![API tokens](../assets/settings/settings_api-token.png)

-The *API Tokens* settings sub-section displays a table listing all created API tokens.
+The *API Tokens* settings sub-section displays a table listing all of the created API tokens.

-The table displays each API token's name, description, type, date of creation, and date of last use.
+The table displays each API token's name, description, date of creation, and date of last use.
 From the table, administrators can also:

 - Click on the edit button <!-- icon --> to edit an API token's name, description, type, duration or [regenerate the token](#regenerating-an-api-token).
 - Click on the delete button <!-- icon --> to delete an API token.